#Snippets

 limactl start ubuntu-lts

 When prompted, select “Open an editor to review or modify the current configuration”.
-The architecture being used by our VM is determined by the arch field, so just add x86_64 to it.
+The arch field determines the architecture being used by our VM, so set it to x86_64.
 Also, feel free to modify mounts to fit your needs.
 You’ll likely add a relevant folder from your host machine there (try not to use your entire home folder for that).
 And don’t forget to add writable: true to it so the guest machine can make changes to your files.
-Finally, you might want to change the containerd fields to false as well (since we won’t need it).
+Finally, you might want to change the containerd field to false (since we won’t need it).

-To get a better understanding of all the customization available on the file you’ve just edited, read the comments here.
+To better understand of all the customization options available on the file you’ve just edited, read the comments on this file.

 After your VM has started, run: